chmaha/RCComp/README.md

 Release = 1ms to 3s
 Makeup Gain = -30 to 30 dB

 Defaults are typical for a classical music starting point: 1.1:1 with -30 threshold.
 Attack and Release should be dialed to taste.
-For transparent parallel use, suggested settings are 2 or 2.5:1 at -50 dB threshold, 1ms attack, release 250-350ms (up to 500ms for a capella music), makeup gain adjust to taste.
+For transparent parallel use (on its own compressor bus), suggested settings are 2 or 2.5:1 at -50 dB threshold, 1ms attack, release 250-350ms (up to 500ms for a capella music), makeup gain adjust to taste.

 ### Audio Demos